Modern Slavery Act

 DLG does this through our Corporate Social Responsibility (“CSR”) Charter (see link.) which is overseen by the CSR Committee.
 The CSR Committee aims to help ensure we run our business in a responsible manner, and considers emerging social, environmental and ethical issues and opportunities.

 Our Organisation’s Structure

 We apply a multi-brand, multi-product and multi-distribution channel business model to sell to retail customers and businesses.
-Products can be purchased online, including via price comparison websites, by phone and indirectly through partners and’ in our commercial business, via brokers.
+Products can be purchased online, including via price comparison websites, by phone and indirectly through partners and in our commercial business, via brokers.

 DLG has a varied supply base spanning direct (claims validation and fulfilment) and indirect suppliers, including many that are well known brands and industry leaders in their field.
 Across our direct supply base our supply chain focuses on the fulfilment of claims across our key product areas.

 DLG has a centralised Procurement and Supply Chain function that operates to the processes established within our Supplier Management and Outsourcing policy.
-This sets out the requirements for the Group when procuring goods and services (including our due diligence and governance processes), managing our supply base and the assurance activity required across suppliers to seek to ensure policy standards are being delivered, including through desk and
+This sets out the requirements for the Group when procuring goods and services (including our due diligence and governance processes), managing our supply base and the assurance activity required across suppliers to seek to ensure policy standards are being delivered, including through desk and field-based audits.

 Supply chain ethics